 Make sure to leave the pool pump and filtration system running for at least 24 hours.
 This allows enough time for the formula to spread out evenly in pool water and for the filter to capture all the stabilized hardness ions passing through.

 Always remember to test your pool water and scrub pool surfaces before starting any type of pool treatment.
+If you have the best robotic pool cleaner, the cleaning becomes easier.

 Also, never forget to add chlorine after the sequestrants have done their work and never before!
 High chlorine and pH levels can interfere with the stabilizing process of sequestrants resulting in undesirable results.